 AXLE Distribution Category: MNS = Mathematics and Natural Sciences

 There is no specific math requirement though many students take a math course in partial fulfillment of this category.

 Any student planning to major or minor in one of the following should take calculus (which is required or strongly recommended for these majors/minors):

 - Biological Sciences

 - Psychology & Sociology possibly, depending on specialization

 Writing is the only skill that is privileged in the AXLE curriculum.
-ALL STUDENTS MUST COMPLETE AT LEAST 3 WRITING COURSES UNDER AXLE.
-SOME WILL COMPLETE 4.
-(Transfer students must complete at least one writing course at Vanderbilt, and may be required to complete 2 or 3.)
+ALL STUDENTS MUST COMPLETE AT LEAST THREE WRITING COURSES UNDER AXLE.
+SOME WILL COMPLETE FOUR.
+(Transfer students must complete at least one writing course at Vanderbilt, and may be required to complete two or three.)

 Students who do not have appropriate test scores or transfer credit for English composition (English 1100) must enroll in the course during their first year (and, preferably, during their first semester) at Vanderbilt.
 Details about how students may satisfy the English 1100 requirement are listed in any student’s degree audit, and here: